• Skip to primary navigation

 Autumn Burgers with Roasted Squash Aioli and Apple Chips Recipe By GirlCarnivore.com

 If you are drowning in seasonal apples and squash, this is the perfect way to use those ingredients up!
 Sure, there are plenty of ways to use apples and squash, but burgers are always the best.
-And this fall burger is the best.
+And this fall burger idea is the best.

 This autumn burger with roasted squash aioli and apple chips feels like a pipe dream come true.
 Perfectly salted and crispy apple chips, a thick heart acorn squash aioli, and an ancho spiced veal and pork patty cooked in a hot cast iron skillet for that perfect crusty char.
 It is SO good!